IDScanNet/DLParserAndroidExample/README.md

 ## Installation

 1. Download the [latest version](https://idscan.net/support/dlparser-android-sdk-documentation/) of **Driver License Parser Library for Android**.
-The downloaded archive should contain next components:
+The archive contains next components:
     - **Native libraries for different platforms** (./arm64-v8a/libidscan_parser.so,  ./armeabi/libidscan_parser.so,  ./armeabi-v7a/libidscan_parser.so,  ./mips/libidscan_parser.so,  ./mips64/libidscan_parser.so,  ./x86/libidscan_parser.so,  ./x86_64/libidscan_parser.so)

     - **Java wrapper** (./dlparserlib.jar).

 2. Put native libraries in '**{MODULE}/src/main/jniLibs**' folder of your project.
-The project structure might look like this:
+The project structure looks like this:
 ```
 {MODULE}
   ├ src